-As mentioned above, Alcira entered into the MPC with COMIBOL in 2019 granting Alcira the right to carry out exploration, development and mining production activities in the areas adjoining the Company's Silver Sand Project.
+On January 11, 2019, New Pacific announced that its 100% owned subsidiary, Alcira, entered into an MPC with COMIBOL granting Alcira the right to carry out exploration, development and mining production activities in ATEs and cuadriculas owned by COMIBOL adjoining the Silver Sand Project.
 The MPC is comprised of two areas.
 The first area is located to the south and west of the Silver Sand Project.
 The second area includes additional geologically prospective ground to the north, east and south of the Silver Sand Project, wherein COMIBOL is expected to apply for exploration and mining rights with AJAM.
 Upon granting of the exploration and mining rights, COMIBOL will contribute these additional properties to the MPC.

-There are no known economic mineral deposits, nor any previous exploration drilling or mineral discoveries within the MPC areas.
+There are no known economic mineral deposits, nor any previous drilling or exploration discoveries within the MPC area.
 The MPC presents an opportunity to explore and evaluate the possible extensions and/or satellites of mineralization outside of the currently defined Silver Sand Project.

 The MPC was approved by Bolivia's Ministry of Mining and Metallurgy but remains subject to ratification and approval by the Plurinational Legislative Assembly of Bolivia.
 As of the date of this AIF, the MPC has not been ratified nor approved by the Plurinational Legislative Assembly of Bolivia.
-Presidential elections were held in Bolivia on October 18, 2020 and the President assumed office on November 8, 2020.
 The Company cautions that there is no assurance that the Company will be successful in obtaining ratification of the MPC in a timely manner or at all, or that the ratification of the MPC will be obtained on reasonable terms.
-The Company cannot predict the new government's positions on foreign investment, mining concessions, land tenure, environmental regulation, community relations, taxation or otherwise.
+The Company cannot predict the Bolivia government's positions on foreign investment, mining concessions, land tenure, environmental regulation, community relations, taxation or otherwise.
 A change in the government's position on these issues could adversely affect the ratification of the MPC and the Company's business.